EvanKaeding/EvanKaeding.github.io/_posts/2020-05-25-directly-query-csvs-in-bigquery-using-external-tables.markdown

 “Manually-curated data”, or MCD,  is how I refer to data that has been assembled, collected, entered or ever once modified by humans.

-Having used BigQuery for almost 4 years now, I’ve come across several ETL patterns to import these sources of manual data on a regular basis.
+Having used BigQuery for a few years now, I’ve come across several ETL patterns to import these sources of manual data on a regular basis.
 BigQuery has several features to import data for one-time use, but these strategies are my favorite for managing MCD that is periodically updated or appended.

 ## External Tables